theshamiksinha/Token2VecLM/README.md

-# NLP Tokenization & Language Modeling from Scratch 🧠
+# A Neural Text Processing Suite from Scratch 🧠

 This project implements core **Natural Language Processing (NLP)** components from scratch **without relying on external NLP libraries** like NLTK or Hugging Face.
 It is designed to provide a deep understanding of foundational NLP techniques by building a **WordPiece Tokenizer**, a **Word2Vec (CBOW) Model**, and a **Neural Language Model (MLP-based)**.